marbr639/DFT_based_CurieTemp_predictions/README.md

    - Use `gather_energy_diff.py` and `get_NN.py` to extract the required outputs from VASP calculations.

 4. **Predict Curie Temperature**:
-   - Use the extracted data in conjunction with the BCPAA method to predict the Curie temperature.
+   - Use the extracted data in conjunction with the DFT-based method to predict the Curie temperature.

 ---